ShukujiNeel13/IonicBond/README.md

 Thank you for visiting this repository!
 Below is an introduction to the project.

-This project is started for a social cause: Developing and bolstering social diversity at workplace, the needs for which are well documented in our proposal / pitch file.
+This project is started for a social cause: Developing and bolstering social diversity at workplace, the needs for which are well documented in our proposal / pitch.

 The project comprises of a smart enterprise platform designed to promote workplace diversity through gamified team building.
 The users for this product will be companies / organizations / enterprises.